Zantac Contamination: How Did it Happen? The Journey from Prescription to Poison

-For several months, the U.S. Food & Drug Administration (FDA) has been conducting an investigation into the safety of the drug Zantac and its generic, ranitidine.
+The U.S. Food & Drug Administration (FDA) conducted an investigation for several months into the safety of the drug Zantac and its generic, ranitidine.
 Zantac is a medication that reduces the production of stomach acid.
 It helps treat and prevent ulcers and acid reflux.

 Since NDMA is a carcinogen, it can cause the development of several types of cancers including, Kidney, Bladder, Brain, Liver, Colon, Esophageal, Pancreatic, Blood/Leukemia, Multiple Myeloma, Non-Hodgkin’s Lymphoma, and Gastric.